Summer image

 Tuition fee

-The tuition fee for our international Master's programmes is
+The tuition fee for our international Master's programmes is as follows:

-• EUR 13 500 per each academic year
+• Right to study starting on 1 August 2025: EUR 13 500 per each academic year

-Please also see: Early Bird discount and scholarships
+Early Bird discount and scholarships

-Liability to pay tuition fees based on nationality
+Liability to pay tuition fees determined

 Not liable to pay tuition fees